Skip to content

 For NDIS participants chasing daily-life goals.

-Most NDIS goals — independence, community access, routine, cooking, transfers, executive function — are home-based by definition.
+Most NDIS goals, like independence, community access, routine, cooking, transfers and executive function, are home-based by definition.
 A clinic can't simulate that, so we don't try.
 Capacity-building works better when it's built in the same kitchen, hallway and tram stop you actually use.

 See our full NDIS service